Frequently Asked Questions

 reproduced from an article that originally appeared in Metal

-Progress magazine and "Choosing
+Progress magazine and

-an Imaging System" reproduced from Advanced Materials and
+System" reproduced from Advanced Materials and Processes

-microscopy and image analysis at Clemex
+and image analysis at Clemex

 Technology's site.
 Then visit ASM International's website

-where they maintain a Testing Buyers Guide where you can search for Image Analysis vendors.
+Guide where you can search for Image Analysis vendors.

 Back to top of page